ncoblentz/JoCoITStudents/README.md

 When employers review a candidate's resume and cover letter, they are discerning whether the person meets the qualifications for the posted job and deciding who would most likely be successful in that organization and role.
 They are going to weigh the education, skills, and experience the candidate already brings to the table versus the amount of training (and time) it will take to get them fully functional in that role.
 You can make that decision easier for the employer by demonstrating your skills and experience through:
 1. Certifications
-2. Volunteer and work experience (at school, church, non-profit organizations, etc.)
+2. Work and volunteer experience (at school, church, non-profit organizations, etc.)
-3. Completed projects (whether for school or as a hobby) that the employer can access on Github and Youtube (or other similar sites)
+3. Completed projects (whether for school or as a hobby) that the employer can access on GitHub and YouTube (or other similar sites)
 4. Education

 More on certifications, projects, and displaying that work can be found within this presentation: [Johnson County Community College: So you Want to be an Application Security Engineer?](https://www.youtube.com/watch?v=Ul6kdub0CuQ)

 ## Start Where You Are

 Your journey begins now...
 Are you a current high school student or are you a college student?
-How much education do you want to puruse?
+How much education do you want to pursue?
 What kind of job do you want to get in the IT field?
 Begin with the statements below that best match your situation (or explore all of them):

 - [I am a high school student and I plan to seek a job without pursuing a college degree...](#high-school-student-seeking-a-job-without-a-college-degree)
 - [I am a high school student and I plan to pursue an associates or bachelors degree...](#high-school-student-pursuing-an-associates-or-bachelors-degree)